jamiemcstay/Project-1/README.md

 #### About Page

 Taking influence from some other bands a brief history of the band could be created, and a suitable about page be built around that story.

+#### Buttons

+I used red and white buttons across the page that would stand out from the darker backgrounds on the website.

+These buttons are used to guide the user to the most relevent pages or enternal sites relevant to a given section:

+- 'Tickets' - link to ticketmaster
+- 'Steam' - link spotity
+- 'Buy' - link intunes
+- 'Subsribe' - links to a message in respnse to subscription
+- 'Watch more' - links to Youtube

+I implemented a hover effect on the buttons, changing them to a brighter red, to enhance interactivity and validate user interaction.

 ## Technology